Juanen100/Anaconda-Engine/README.md

 At the moment, you can optionally fix the transition bug in songs with zoomed-out cameras.
 - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.

-### Ignored files

-Because, I added directly the APIStuff.hx on the Github repository, this section is basically useless lol

 ### Compiling game

 Once you have all those installed, it's pretty easy to compile the game.
 You just need to run 'lime test html5 -debug' in the root of the project to build and run the HTML5 version. (command prompt navigation guide can be found here: [https://ninjamuffin99.newgrounds.com/news/post/1090480](https://ninjamuffin99.newgrounds.com/news/post/1090480))